tjysdsg/tjysdsg.github.io/about.markdown

 Degree at [Duke Kunshan University](https://dukekunshan.edu.cn/en/about) and Duke University in May 2022.

-I am fortunately to be advised by [Shinji Watanabe](https://sites.google.com/view/shinjiwatanabe) and to be working on [ESPnet](https://github.com/espnet/espnet) for my directed study.
+I am fortunate to be advised by [Shinji Watanabe](https://sites.google.com/view/shinjiwatanabe) and to be working on [ESPnet](https://github.com/espnet/espnet) for my directed study.

 > I am addicted to a type of powerful black magic called coding.